mljar/mercury/README.md

     src="https://raw.githubusercontent.com/mljar/visual-identity/main/mercury/mercury_convert_notebook_3.png" width="800px" />
 </p>

-Mercury is a perfect tool to share your Python notebooks with non-programmers.
+Mercury is a perfect tool to convert Python notebook to web app and share with non-programmers.

 - You can add interactive widgets to your notebook by defining the YAML header.
 - Your users can change the input, execute the notebook and save results.